shizhengLi/docker-cpp/README.md

 This project aims to reimplement Docker functionality using C++20/23, leveraging the language's performance advantages and systems programming capabilities.
 The implementation follows a test-driven development (TDD) approach with comprehensive unit tests.

-## Current Status: Week 1 Infrastructure Complete ✅
+## Current Status: Week 2 Core Architecture Complete ✅

 ### 🎯 Week 1 Achievements (Project Setup and Infrastructure)